We want to make sure your transition to Saint Louis University is as smooth as possible, even if you aren’t living on campus.

 Fall Welcome provides several opportunities for you to meet other freshman commuters, your Oriflamme leaders and the commuter assistants.
 Make sure to attend Commuter Orientation, Freshman Commuter Student Meet and Greet, and the Freshman Year Student Cookout.

 Check out the Fall Welcome Schedule for alternative commuter student meeting locations for various activities.

 Commuter Student Association (CSA)

-This space on the second floor of Busch Student Center (Room 257) is devoted to SLU commuter students.
+This space on the first floor of Busch Student Center (Room 140) is devoted to SLU commuter students.
 Use it to study, eat, take a break between classes, or to connect with other commuter students and the commuter assistants.

 The lounge includes a large flat-screen TV, a DVD player, comfortable furniture, tables and chairs.

 Commuter students can request a locker assignment for the semester at the Busch Student Center information desk.
-Lockers are given on a first come, first served basis.
+Lockers are given on a first-come, first-served basis.
 You must provide your own lock and sign a new agreement each semester.
-The lockers are located in Busch Student Center near the CSA office.
+The lockers are located on the second floor of Busch Student Center.

 Frequently Asked Questions

 The Student Government Association (SGA) sends all students weekly emails with an overview of the upcoming week's events.
 There is also an events calendar posted in the Commuter Lounge in Busch Student Center.
 Don’t forget to follow Saint Louis University on social media, read the SLU Newslink email and check out the University News, SLU’s campus newspaper.